-- Paste the data into blank workbook in MS Excel from step 1.
+- Paste the data into the blank Excel workbook from step 1.

-- Make needed adjustments to KBART file (remove titles, change coverage, etc)
+- Make any needed adjustments to the KBART file (remove titles, change coverage, etc.).

-- Upload KBART file in WorldShare Collection Manager within the Titles accordion
+- Upload the KBART file in WorldShare Collection Manager within the Titles accordion.

 For additional information about KBART files, please see KBART values and formatting.